ricokahler/lerna-github-publish/packages/test-package-a/README.md

 this is a new readme!

-edit: this is another edit!!
+edit: this is another edit!! another another edit!